Ova and Parasite Exam

 Will an O&P detect all parasites?

-No, only those that live in the digestive tract and whose eggs are passed through the stool; there are other tests specific for other parasites, such as pinworms, or blood parasites that cause malaria.
+No, it will only detect those that live in the digestive tract and whose eggs are passed through the stool.
+There are other tests specific for other parasites, such as pinworms, or blood parasites that cause malaria.

 Why does it need to be a fresh stool sample?

-The structure of the parasites may deteriorate in unpreserved stool, which would destroy the identifying characteristics of the parasite and make the infection harder to detect.
+The structure of the parasites may deteriorate in unpreserved stool, which would destroy the identifying features of the parasite and make your infection more difficult to diagnose.

 Are those parasitic worms I'm seeing in my stool sample?

 Most of the common parasites are much too small to be seen with the naked eye.
 What you are probably noticing are undigested food fibers.
-The only way to be sure though is to look at the sample under the microscope.
+The only way to be sure is for a trained health professional to look at the sample under the microscope.
 Parasites have characteristic external and internal structures that fibers do not have.

 Are there other ways to test for intestinal parasites besides a stool exam?